jayunit100/storyworld0/docs/index.rst

-Storyworld is a place to learn about mythology, geometry, physics and computer science without an internet connection
+A place to learn about mythology, geometry, physics and computer science without an internet connection
 ===================================

 hello